 If i do something like above mentioned window as progress window i can commonly use the same for all places.

-Hence request your help here my friends.
+Hence request your help here my friends. thanks in advance.

 And you are right i am doing in the back ward only.